Separation, Divorce, Breakup... and Public and Private Pension Plans

 - Benefits accumulated during the marriage or civil union under a supplemental pension plan (SPP), RRSP, group RRSP, locked-in retirement account (LIRA), life income fund (LIF), registered retirement income fund (RRIF), or annuity contract

-- Most CARRA-administered SPPs and CARRA top-hat plans (régimes surcomplémentaires) are considered part of the family patrimony.
+- Most Québec public-sector pension plans and top-hat plans that Retraite Québec administers (régimes surcomplémentaires) are considered part of the family patrimony.

 Federal Old Age Security (OAS)